serialport/node-serialport/README.md

 * parity: Parity, defaults to 0.
 Must be one of: 0, 1, or 2.
 * buffersize: Size of read buffer, defaults to 255.
 Must be an integer value.
 * parser: The parser engine to use with read data, defaults to rawPacket strategy which just emits the raw buffer as a "data" event.
 Can be any function that accepts EventEmitter as first parameter and the raw buffer as the second parameter.

+**Note, we have added support for either all lowercase OR camelcase of the options (thanks @jagautier), use whichever style you prefer.**

 Parsers
 -------